 Photo editing software can be an expensive purchase.
 But if subscription programs are not within your budget, there is plenty of free photo editing software out there that will still give you great results.

 The good news is you don’t have to purchase Adobe Lightroom.
-Amazing things can be done with the free software that’s available.
+Amazing things can be done with free software that’s available.

 So let’s run down some of the best free photo editing options out there.